Made in Australia

 Garlic is often used, as well.
 The combination of these spices and those similar are often referred to collectively as Indian spices.
 After made into dough using salt and peanut oil, the snack is usually fried or roasted.
 It may also be dried naturally, toasted, or even microwaved.
 They are crispiest when deep fried, and are most often served this way at Americanised Indian restaurants.

-Papad is formed into a circular shape, though it's never perfectly round.
+Papadum is formed into a circular shape, though it's never perfectly round.
 It may be small or large.
-When served as small wafers, papad may be eaten like a chip.
+When served as small wafers, Papadum may be eaten like a chip.
 If made into larger, softer wafers, it may be used as a wrap to hold other fillings.
 In this case, it's more like a flat-bread.
 Papadums or papads are also enjoyed with lime and mango pickles.

 Papadum is spelled and articulated quite differently across the world.
 There are at least ten spellings and as many pronunciations of the moniker's base word.
 In many regions, it is pronounced "pah-pur" instead of "pah-pad."
 Courtesy of Wise Geek dot com.